-NTT Communications Modern Slavery Statement (April 2017 - March 2018)
+NTT Communications Modern Slavery Statement (April 2018 - March 2019)

-This statement is published by NTT Communications Corporation ("NTT Communications") in accordance with section 54 of the Modern Slavery Act 2015.
-Following on the Modern Slavery Statement for the 2016 financial year, this statement sets out the actions NTT Communications has taken during the 2017 financial year (ending March 31, 2018) and the plans for the 2018 and subsequent financial years to ensure that slavery and human trafficking are not taking place in our business operations or in our supply chain.
+This statement is published by NTT Communications Corporation ("NTT Communications") in accordance with section 54 (1) of the Modern Slavery Act 2015.
+This statement sets out the actions NTT Communications has taken during the 2018 financial year (ending March 31, 2019) and the plans for the 2019 and subsequent financial years to ensure that slavery and human trafficking are not taking place in our business operations or in our supply chain.